gvwilson/buildtogether.tech/src/testing/index.md

 application is still talking to a database, and reinitializing it each time a test runs is slow.
 We can solve this by moving the database into memory.
 Most applications rely on an external database server, which is a long-lived process that manages data on disk.
-An alternative is an [%i "embedded database!use in testing" %][%g embedded_database "embedded database" %][%/i%], in which the database manipulation code runs inside the user's application as a normal library; [SQLite][sqlite] is probably the best known of these.
+An alternative is an [%g embedded_database "embedded database" %][%i "embedded database!use in testing" %], in which the database manipulation code runs inside the user's application as a normal library; [SQLite][sqlite] is probably the best known of these.

 The advantage of using an embedded database from a testing point of view is that it can be told to store data in memory, rather than on disk.
-This would be a silly thing to do in a production environment (after all, the whole point of a database is that it persists), but in a testing environment, an [%i "in-memory database!use in testing" %][%g in_memory_database "in-memory database" %][%/i%] can speed things up by a factor of thousands, since the hard drive never has to come into play.
+This would be a silly thing to do in a production environment (after all, the whole point of a database is that it persists), but in a testing environment, an [%g in_memory_database "in-memory database" %][%i "in-memory database!use in testing" %] can speed things up by a factor of thousands, since the hard drive never has to come into play.
 The cost of doing this is that you have to either commit to using one database in both environments, or avoid using the "improvements" that different databases have added to SQL.

-A third choice is to replace the database with a [%i "mock object" %][%g mock_object "mock object" %][%/i%].
+A third choice is to replace the database with a [%g mock_object "mock object" %][%i "mock object" %].
 A mock object has the same interface as the function, object, class, or library that it replaces, but is designed to be used solely for testing.
 For example, Node's `mock-fs` library provides the same